devstroop/SoftEtherSwift/README.md

-# SoftEtherClient - Pure Swift VPN Client
+# SoftEtherClient - Swift VPN Client

 A pure Swift implementation of the SoftEther VPN protocol, using SwiftNIO for event-driven I/O.